TareqK/Compiler-Construction-Course/Notes/introduction.markdown

 Code -> Scanner(Lexical Structure) -> Tokens -> Syntax analyzer -> Object Code

-the Scanner takes the statements and analyzes them, creating tokens, Then the Sytnax analyzer takes the tokens and tries to create Syntax structures.
+the Scanner takes the statements and analyzes them, creating tokens, Then the Syntax analyzer takes the tokens and tries to create Syntax structures.
 If a group of tokens creates a valid expression, it moves to the next set of tokens.